Episode 9

 Learning every Radiohead song on guitar in order

-Listen along as a food critic in Chicago and a Latin teacher in Switzerland make their way through the Radiohead catalog, learning how to play every song on the guitar.
+Listen along as writers in Chicago and Switzerland learn to play songs from The Smashing Pumpkins on guitar.
 To prove they've put the time in, they're forcing themselves to record versions of each track to play for all to judge.
-Armed with this knowledge, they'll discuss each song, while simultaneously admitting to potentially embarrassing personal stories from more than 20 years of Radiohead fandom.
+Armed with this knowledge, they'll discuss each song, while simultaneously admitting to potentially embarrassing personal stories from more than 20 years of fandom.

 About your hosts